Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Experiments

-\subsection{Polyp Detection}
+\subsubsection{Polyp Detection}

-Colonoscopy is the preferred technique for colon cancer screening and prevention.
-The goal of colonoscopy is to find and remove colonic polyps---precursors to colon cancer.
-Polyps, as shown in Fig.~\ref{fig:TypicalPolyp}, can appear with substantial variations in color, shape, and size.
-The challenging appearance of polyps can often lead to misdetection, particularly during long and back-to-back colonoscopy procedures where fatigue negatively affects the performance of colonoscopists.
-Polyp miss-rates are estimated to be about 4\% to 12\%~\cite{Pabby05,Rijn06,Kim07,Heresbach08}; however, a more recent clinical study~\cite{leufkens12} is suggestive that this misdetection rate may be as high as 25\%.
-Missed polyps can lead to the late diagnosis of colon cancer with an associated decreased survival rate of less than 10\% for metastatic colon cancer~\cite{Rabeneck03}.
-Computer-aided polyp detection may enhance optical colonoscopy screening by reducing polyp misdetection.
+Polyps, as shown in \figurename~\ref{fig:polyp_detection_dataset}, can present themselves in the colonoscopy with substantial variations in color, shape, and size.
+The variable appearance of polyps can often lead to misdetection, particularly during long and back-to-back colonoscopy procedures where fatigue negatively affects the performance of colonoscopists.
+Computer-aided polyp detection may enhance optical colonoscopy screening accuracy by reducing polyp misdetection.
+In this application, each polyp detection is regarded as a \textit{candidate}.
 The dataset contains 38 patients with one video each.
 The training dataset is composed of 21 videos (11 with polyps and 10 without polyps), while the testing dataset is composed of 17 videos (8 videos with polyps and 9 videos without polyps).
-In this application, each polyp candidate is regarded as a candidate.
-At the video level, the candidates were divided into the training dataset (16300 candidates) and testing dataset 11950 candidates).
-Each candidate contains 24 patches.

-At each polyp candidate location with the given bounding box, we performed a data augmentation by a factor $f\in \{1.0,1.2,1.5\}$.
+At the video level, the candidates are divided into the training dataset (16,300 candidates) and test dataset (11,950 candidates).
+At each polyp candidate location with the given bounding box, we performed data augmentation by a factor $f\in \{1.0,1.2,1.5\}$.
 At each scale, we extracted patches after the candidate is translated by 10 percent of the resized bounding box in vertical and horizontal directions.
 We further rotated each resulting patch 8 times by mirroring and flipping.
 The patches generated by data augmentation belong to the same candidate.

-Fig.~\ref{fig:merged}~(b) shows that AFT$^*$ with only around 320 candidate queries (2.04\%) can achieve the performance of 100\% training dataset fine-tune from AlexNet (solid black line in the figure, where AUC=.9615), and with only 10 candidate queries (0.06\%) can achieve the performance of 100\% training dataset learning from scratch (dashed black line in the figure, where AUC=.9358), and with 10 candidate queries can achieve the performance of RFT with 80 candidate queries.
-Thereby, nearly 87\% labeling cost could be save from RFT in polyp detection.
-The fast convergence and outstanding performance of AFT$^*$ is attributed to the majority and randomization method, which can both efficiently select the informative and representative candidates while excluding those with noisy labels, and boost the initial performance at the early stages.
-Diversity, which strongly favors candidates whose prediction pattern resembles Pattern C (see Tab.~\ref{tab:PredictionPattern}), works even poorer than RFT because of noisy labels generated through data augmentation.
+Each candidate contains 24 patches.

-\subsection{Pulmonary Embolism Detection}
+\subsubsection{Pulmonary Embolism Detection}